AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 ### Step 2 - Building folders within the programs

 Now, let's apply the folder structure at the program level.
 As a best practice, housing the local assets in sub-folders will help you keep the programs tidy and allow internal users to modify or report on the programs efficiently.
-Common sub-folders include emails, landing pages, Smart Campaigns, Lists, Reports, etc.
+Common sub-folders include emails, landing pages, Smart Campaigns, Lists, Reports, etc..

 **Folder Name inside Programs**
 * Campaigns - *Folder for all campaigns managing interactions and status tracking.*
-* Local Assets - *Folder for all assets that are specific to this Program*
+* Local Assets - *Folder for all assets that are specific to this Program.*
   * Emails
   * Landing Pages
   * Smart Campaigns
-  * Lists - Only needed when there are Program specific Lists.
+  * Lists - *Only needed when there are Program specific Lists.*
-  * Forms - Only needed when there are Program specific Forms; most Forms are Global Assets.
+  * Forms - *Only needed when there are Program specific Forms; most Forms are Global Assets.*
-  * Reports - Only needed when there are Program specific Reports.
+  * Reports - *Only needed when there are Program specific Reports.*

 ### Step 3 - Create naming conventions for your programs and assets